jimdigriz/freeradius-oauth2-perl/README.md

 Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
 If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue including the output of `freeradius -X` with both client secrets and `User-Password` obscured.

-I also do offer consultancy services through [coreMem Limited](https://coremem.com/).
+Consultancy services are available through [coreMem Limited](https://coremem.com/).

 # Preflight